btcdude/osl/readme.md

 #ANX API v2 Node Client

+#WARNING halfway through changing the api to use value rather than value_int types, examine the code before using in production.

 ANX implemented a MTGOX v2 compatible implementation for their polling API.
 This is a fork of https://github.com/ameensol/node-mtgox-apiv2

 To use this, you must have created an API Key on their [website](https://anxpro.com).